ibm-cloud-docs/containers/cs_storage_block_vpc.md

      classVersion: "1"
      iops: "<iops>" # Only specify this parameter if you are using a "custom" profile.
    reclaimPolicy: "<reclaim_policy>"
+   allowVolumeExpansion: (true|false) # Select true or false.
+Only supported on version 3.0.1 and later
    volumeBindingMode: <volume_binding_mode>
    ```
    {: codeblock}